Museum of Jurassic Technology: Auxiliary functions

-In 2005, the museum opened its Tula Tea Room, a Russian-style tea room where Georgian tea is served.
+In 2005, the museum opened its Tula Tea Room, a Russian-style tea room where Georgian tea and accompanying cookies are served, the cost covered by the price of admission.
 This room is a miniature reconstruction of the study of Tsar Nicolas II from the Winter Palace in St. Petersburg, Russia.
+The tea room is shared with a number of live doves and other birds.

 The Borzoi Kabinet Theater screens a series of poetic documentaries produced by the Museum of Jurassic Technology in collaboration with the St. Petersburg–based arts and science collective Kabinet.
 The series of films, entitled A Chain of Flowers, draws its name from the quotation by Charles Willson Peale: "The Learner must be led always from familiar objects toward the unfamiliar, guided along, as it were, a chain of flowers into the mysteries of life".
 The titles of the films are Levsha: The Cross-eyed Lefty from Tula and the Steel Flea (2001), Obshee Delo: The Common Task (2005), Bol'shoe Sovietskaia Zatmenie: The Great Soviet Eclipse (2008), The Book of Wisdom and Lies (2011), and Language of the Birds (2012).

 In popular culture

-The museum was the subject of a 1995 book by Lawrence Weschler entitled Mr. Wilson's Cabinet of Wonder: Pronged Ants, Horned Humans, Mice on Toast, and Other Marvels of Jurassic Technology, which describes in detail many of its exhibits.
-The museum is mentioned in the 2008 novel The Museum of Innocence, by Turkish Nobel-laureate Orhan Pamuk.
+Besides being the subject of Lawrence Weschler's 1995 book Mr. Wilson's Cabinet of Wonder: Pronged Ants, Horned Humans, Mice on Toast, and Other Marvels of Jurassic Technology, the museum is mentioned in the 2008 novel The Museum of Innocence, by Turkish Nobel-laureate Orhan Pamuk.
+It is also mentioned in Richard Roberts's young adult science fiction books Please Don't Tell My Parents I'm a Supervillain (2014) and Please Don't Tell My Parents I Saved the World Again (2024), in which it's given the alternate origin of having been funded by a wealthy Creationist for the display of proof that humans and dinosaurs lived alongside each other.
+The character Zoe mentions the museum in the book “Tomorrow, and Tomorrow, and Tomorrow” (2022) by Gabrielle Zevin.